ceshine/ceshine-hugo/content/post/20200706-byol-domain-adaptation/index.md

 (Note: a similar approach is already widely used in NLP, in which we take a language model pre-trained a large corpus, and then train the language model further in a corpus from the same domain as the downstream task.)

 My preliminary experiments show visible improvements from the self-supervised domain adaptation approach using images from the downstream task.
-With longer pre-training and bigger unlabelled dataset, we can probably get further improvements.
+With longer pre-training and bigger unlabelled datasets, we can probably get further improvements.

 # Experiments